geoiconchart

 title("Tsunami Events Caused by Volcanoes")

-One way to use custom icon sizes and rotation angles when creating an icon chart from a table is to set the SizeVariable
+One way to use custom icon sizes and rotation angles when creating an icon chart from a table is to set the SizeVariable and IconRotationVariable properties of the chart.

 Create a geospatial table by geocoding the names of several American cities.
 The geospatial table represents the cities using point shapes in geographic coordinates.
-Get the latitude and longitude coordinates from the point shapes by converting the geospatial table into a table with Latitude
+Get the latitude and longitude coordinates from the point shapes by converting the geospatial table into a table with Latitude and Longitude variables.
+Then, add table variables that contain linearly-spaced sizes and angles.

 GT = geocode(["New York","Boston","Buffalo","Philadelphia","Washington D.C."],"city"); T = geotable2table(GT,["Latitude","Longitude"]); T.Size = linspace(20,60,height(T))'; T.Angle = linspace(0,360,height(T))'

-T=5×5 table
+T=5×6 table

-Name Latitude Longitude Size Angle
+Name AdminLevel Latitude Longitude Size Angle

-_________________ ________ _________ ____ _____
+_________________ __________ ________ _________ ____ _____

-"New York" 40.697 -73.93 20 0
+"New York" "city" 40.697 -73.93 20 0

-"Boston" 42.41 -71.13 30 90
+"Boston" "city" 42.41 -71.13 30 90

-"Buffalo" 42.676 -78.908 40 180
+"Buffalo" "city" 42.676 -78.908 40 180

-"Philadelphia" 40.006 -75.117 50 270
+"Philadelphia" "city" 40.006 -75.117 50 270

-"Washington D.C."
-38.891 -77.034 60 360
+"Washington D.C." "city" 38.891 -77.034 60 360

-function, followed by the variables that contain the latitude and longitude coordinates.
-Change the sizes of the icons by specifying the SizeVariable
+Create an icon chart from the table.
+Pass the table to the geoiconchart function, followed by the variables that contain the latitude and longitude coordinates.
+Change the sizes of the icons by specifying the SizeVariable property.
+Change the rotation angles of the icons by specifying the IconRotationVariable property.

 figure geobasemap grayland geoiconchart(T,"Latitude","Longitude","airplane.png", ...
 SizeVariable="Size",IconRotationVariable="Angle")